soumik12345/Several-Days-of-Cuda/README.md

 3. [Block ID Demo](./src/headers/BlockIdDemo.cuh): Display Thread IDs, Block IDs and Block Dimensions.

 4. [Unique Indices Calculation](./src/headers/UniqueIndexCalculation.cuh): Calculate Thread ID for each element in an array.

+5. [Unique Indices Calculation using 2D Grid](./src/headers/UniqueIndexCalculation2D.cuh): Calculate Thread ID for each element in an array using a 2D Grid.